TheNushu/FullstackOpen/ex 5.md

     server-->>browser: [{ content: "test2", date: "2023-08-02T12:24:57.336Z" }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser dynamically rewrites the content of the page, not needing to reload.
 ```